How to Prioritize Content Refreshes

 What data should I use to prioritize refreshes?

 Use Search Console clicks, impressions, CTR, average position, and query context.
-Use GA4 sessions and conversion context to understand business value.
+Use GA4 sessions, engaged sessions, key events, and next-page paths to understand business value.

 Where does Page Refresh AI fit after prioritization?